Innovation and collaborative, synchronized program management for new programs

 “The most powerful aspect of Simcenter is that it combines all the different modules and, therefore, the different skills that we need to complete our projects, from fatigue analysis of complex machinery required to make offshore cranes, to temperature and pressure analysis of chemical installations,” says Vlasma.
 “All the functionality that we need to perform our work is available within Simcenter.”

-Vlasma adds that the engineers at VIRO are often working with extremely tight deadlines: “The customer support at Siemens PLM Software is a big help to us.
+Vlasma adds that the engineers at VIRO are often working with extremely tight deadlines: “The customer support at Siemens Digital Industries Software is a big help to us.
 The company’s support specialists are very good because they know our line of work, understand how tight our deadlines are and respond accordingly.
 That is also very important for us.”

 Teamcenter also plays an essential role in VIRO’s product development processes.

 “By using Teamcenter, everybody is always looking at the correct, most up-to-date data,” explains Jelmer Edens, group leader at VIRO.
 “We can see the design changes that our customer makes, and the customer can see the design changes that we make.
 All VIRO engineers and our customer’s employees are looking at the same information.”

 This kind of transparency supports clear communication and quicker, smarter decision-making within the develop- ment team.

 “Each of our customers is more efficient as well,” says Edens.
 “They see our data immediately, and they can expand their design capacity by using Teamcenter and their connections to VIRO.”